When can I enroll in a Medicare Part D Plan?

 If you fail to sign up during this initial period you will have a yearly opportunity to enroll during the General Enrollment Period, which runs from January 1st to March 31st each year.

 The Annual Election Period runs from October 15th to December 7th and is your annual opportunity to make changes to your coverage.
 During this time you can drop coverage, enroll in a new part D plan for the first time, change Part D plans or switch to a Medicare Advantage Plan with prescription drug coverage.

-The Medicare Annual Election Period is Now Open.
+The Medicare Annual Election Period is Closed.

-This period closes in:
+This period opens:

 - 00 days